Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Maret 2026 13.59.23 UTC
+- WIB: Sabtu, 21 Maret 2026 14.41.15 UTC
-- WITA: Sabtu, 21 Maret 2026 14.59.23 UTC
+- WITA: Sabtu, 21 Maret 2026 15.41.15 UTC
-- WIT: Sabtu, 21 Maret 2026 15.59.23 UTC
+- WIT: Sabtu, 21 Maret 2026 16.41.15 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: technology
+Kategori: friendship